 Apostille Services and Legislation

-In simple terms, apostille services validate your documents and make them legally recognized in foreign countries by attaching a special certificate called an apostille.
+In simple terms, apostille services validate your documents and make them legally recognised in foreign countries by attaching a special certificate called an apostille.

 The apostille stamps are issued by the UK Foreign and Commonwealth Development Office (FCDO); essentially, it confirms that the document has been correctly authenticated and verified by an official certification service that is recognised by the UK Government.
 Such services include professionals like a Registrar or Notary Public.